 Darren Isom (00:01):

 Simran Jeet Singh leads Aspen Institute's Religion & Society program, and is the author of both The Light We Give: How Sikh Wisdom Can Transform Your Life and the children's book Fauja Singh Keeps Going.
-He's a visiting professor of history and religion at Union Theological Seminary, and a Soros Equity fellow with the Open Society Foundations.
+He's a visiting professor of history and religion at Union Theological Seminary and a Soros Equality fellow with the Open Society Foundation.

 Simran Jeet Singh (01:22):

 I'm going to share something that I draw from my Sikh practice from the scripture.
 It's a line from the fourth teacher.
-I'll say it in the original and then translate it. [foreign language 00:01:34].
+I'll say it in the original and then translate it.
+(Passage in foreign language.)